DebasishSahoo10/All-React/Redux/Readme.md

 : context will update each and every component on a state change even if some of the components aren't using that state.
 And no, react memo or other memoization stuff won't help either. that is why need for global state managers like zustand or redux arrises.

+1. So how does Redux prevents Re-renders?

+:  Redux uses selectors, which are functions that select a piece of state from the store rather than getting entire.
+Selectors can help prevent unnecessary renders by avoiding creating new references to the same data.
+: Normalization: Redux encourages normalization of state shape, which involves storing data in a flattened, tabular format and looking up nested data using references (like IDs).
+This can help avoid unnecessary re-renders when nested data changes, as only the components that are connected to the changed data will re-render, not the entire application

 2. What are Enhancers?

 : it is a function that takes the reducer wraps it with a special task, that will performed before or after the reducer runs.